allanmcinnes/allanmcinnes.github.io/_posts/2017-10-15-ilities-drive-architecture.md

 Of course, we *do* impose a structure on our designs.
 We split things into functions, objects, and modules.
 But why?
 Clearly there's more at work here than just input/output requirements.
 <center><img src="/images/structure.png" width="300" alt="Structured architecture"/></center>

-## Structure is architecture

-The architectural level of a design lets us see *how* the system will do whatever it's supposed to do without getting bogged down in all of the low-level details--like looking at the shape of rooms in a building without worrying about the exact shape of the electrical outlets.
-Taking this kind of abstract view is a classic technique for dealing with the cognitive complexity of large designs.
-For example, a microprocessor is constructed from billions of transistors, but we tend to think of the processor design in terms of arithmetic logic units, memory, registers, and other abstract components.

-When we're talking about software, the architecture describes the high-level components we build the software from (modules, libraries, databases, etc.), and the way that those components are connected to each other.
+The structure of your design, or its "architecture", consists of the high-level components you build the software from (modules, libraries, databases, etc.), and the way that those components are connected to each other.
 Your software *will* have an architecture, whether you plan it or not.
 Maybe it's worth giving that architecture some conscious thought.

 ## But why?